-Your tax return must be postmarked no later than midnight on the last day of the month following the close of a reporting period.
+Your tax return must be filed and paid online no later than midnight on the last day of the month following the close of a reporting period.
 If the last day of the month falls on a Sunday or legal holiday, the next business day will be considered the final filing date.